You Always Play To Your Strengths, if PHP is your strength, that’s going to be your game

 This is not even a fair fight.
 PEAR is old and busted, NPM is the new hotness.
 I cringe when I have to try to use PEAR to install stuff.
 First you have to make sure you have a

 NPM on the other hand is so easy to use.
 It’s a central repo that anyone can upload modules to.
 All modules are stored in the local directory of that app so the app is entirely self contained.
-NPM also resolves dependancy like a boss.
+NPM also resolves dependency like a boss.

 npm install express